snproj/50054-cdpa-homework/semantic_analysis/semantic_analysis.md

 Rule ${\tt (Fix1)}$ evaluates the argument of $fix$ operator by a step, until it becomes a lambda abstraction.
 Rule ${\tt (Fix2)}$ "unfold" the fixed point function $\lambda f.t$, by subsituting occurences of $f$ in $t$ by $fix\ \lambda f.t$.

-and free variable extrction function
+and free variable extraction function

 ```math
 \begin{array}{rcl}